Yevhen Petrushevych: Political career

-On June 9, 1919 by decision of the top state authorities, Petrushevych was granted the title of authorized dictator (in Zalishchyky), which meant that he acted both as a president and a head of the government.
-When in July 1919 the Galician army retreated over the Zbruch into the Ukrainian People's Republic, the ZUNR government settled in Kamyanets-Podilskyi.
-The relations between Petrushevych and the chairman of Directory Symon Petlura deteriorated during this period, and Petrushevych was dismissed from the Directory for his opposition to the Ukrainian-Polish alliance.
+On 9 June 1919 by decision of the top state authorities, Petrushevych was granted the title of authorized dictator (in Zalishchyky), which meant that he acted both as a president and a head of the government.
+When in July 1919 the Galician army retreated over the Zbruch into the Ukrainian People's Republic, the WUPR government settled in Kamianets-Podilskyi.
+The relations between Petrushevych and the chairman of Directory Symon Petliura deteriorated during this period, and Petrushevych was dismissed from the Directory for his opposition to the Ukrainian-Polish alliance.
 In autumn 1919 Petrushevych left for Vienna, where the exile government continued its diplomatic activity for the restoration of ZUNR independence.
 The president sent Ukrainian delegations to international talks in Riga and Geneva, sent notes and messages in the address of the League of Nations, got a resolution, which recommended a Council of Ambassadors in Paris to review the Galician problem.
 With the aim to determine the aspirations of Ukrainians he elaborated a fundamental draft of the Constitution of Ukrainian Galician Republic.
 In 1922 Petrushevych headed Ukrainian delegation to Geneva where the international conference took place.

-But on March 15, 1923, the Council of Ambassadors approved a resolution according to which the West Ukrainian lands were annexed by Poland without reservation.
+But on 15 March 1923, the Council of Ambassadors approved a resolution according to which the West Ukrainian lands were annexed by Poland without reservation.

 After the liquidation of the exile government, Petrushevych continued diplomatic and patriotic actions in defense of the oppressed Ukrainian Galician people, spread notes and protests, and continued publishing the ZUNR organ, Ukrainsky prapor (Ukrainian Banner).
 As a result of his disappointment over the March decision he adopted an openly Sovietophile position.
 He maintained contacts with the Soviet representatives in Vienna and Berlin, where he had moved in 1923.
 In 1923 the Politburo of the All-Union Communist Party decided in favour of funding Petrushevych's activities, and two years later the Ukrainian Politburo made a similar decision.
 Petrushevych continued receiving financial support at least until the end of the 1920s.

+Later life, death and legacy

 In spite of the emigrant's life difficulties, in old age he collaborated with the Ukrainian National Association, maintained relations with Hetman Pavlo Skoropadsky.

-Petrushevych died on August 29, 1940 and was buried at Berlin cemetery of St. Hedwig's Cathedral.
+Petrushevych died on 29 August 1940 and was buried at Berlin cemetery of St. Hedwig's Cathedral.

-On November 1, 2002, the remains of Yevhen Petrushevych were reburied at the Lviv Lychakiv Cemetery on the initiative of Yuri Ferentsevich.
+On 1 November 2002, the remains of Yevhen Petrushevych were reburied at the Lychakiv Cemetery in Lviv on the initiative of Yuriy Ferentsevych.